Covenant Children's operates two intensive care units for kids

 safely transport these patients back to Covenant Children’s.

 We also take a family-centered approach to care.
-As of 2019, we now offer
+As of 2019, we began offering

 the NICVIEW® webcam system to parents of NICU patients.
 All 43 of